 - Your dog will wear a leash whenever they are awake and you are home with them

 - Have structured meal time(this means no free feeding).
-3.)
-No longer be allowed on any furniture or in any human’s personal space.

-Additionally, you should be ready to:
+Additionally, depending on your situation, you should be ready to:

 - Have a ton of patience for your dog while they are learning.

 - Be willing to provide them leash guidance when they are confused.